stellarwaves/lab-hello-ironhack/README.md

 ## Introduction

-We just learned the basics about creating a **Hello World** app in React, so we will use this exercise to re-do what we just learned (and hopefully to add some style :blossom: ).
+We just learned the basics about creating an app in React with create-react-app, so we will use this exercise to re-do what we just learned (and hopefully to add some style :blossom: ).

 ![reactjs-landing](https://user-images.githubusercontent.com/23629340/43717301-63db38d2-9987-11e8-81a6-34ea48342663.png)